YeabsiraBezabih/Med-Connect/SRS_MedConnect.md

 - **UI**: User Interface
 - **ETB**: Ethiopian Birr (currency)
 - **JWT**: JSON Web Token
+- **Expiry Date**: The date after which a medicine is considered expired and should not be dispensed.
+- **Discount**: A percentage or fixed amount reduction in the price of a medicine, set by the pharmacy.

 ### 1.4 References
 - IEEE SRS Standard 830-1998